The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 Nonetheless, when we evaluate the entire distribution of each product class, we always observe a fringe of products for which the signature of CETA has brought a negative impact.
-Even if such negative effects do not dominate the distributions, where the impact is either positive or statistically non-significant, they are still relevant and require a discussion.
-As a matter of fact, unweighted standard deviations are high, and they indicate huge variations around the average treatment effect.
-Therefore, we introduce in Section \ref{sec: post estimation} a few descriptive statistics that help qualify the positive and negative variation around the albeit positive average effect.
+Even if such negative effects do not dominate the distributions, they remain relevant and warrant a few words' discussion.
+Why should we expect losses from trade agreements?

+On the one hand, there is higher local competition.
+France was only the ninth-largest trading partner of Canada (See Section \ref{sec: introduction}), and a trade liberalization with the European Union implies that all member countries have access to the Canadian market on the same terms.
+In this context, it is only natural to observe that competition for French exporters to Canada has increased.
+If there had been a more favorable business environment for French producers in Canada, thanks to an albeit conflicted colonial past or a shared native language, it was reduced once other EU members' producers saw reduced barriers to entry into the market.

+On the other hand, there is underlying firms' selection dynamics.
+If we believe in \citet{bernard2007comparative}, we live in a world where firm heterogeneity à la \citet{melitz2003impact} interacts with Heckscher-Ohlin differences in endowments.
+In this case, we have that initial productivity differences magnify a country’s existing comparative advantage.
+A new trade agreement triggers the reallocation of resources and, through the selection of the most productive firms, raises average productivity, firm size, and job turnover faster in comparative advantage sectors.
+Total gains from trade are still positive, but the impact on sectors at a comparative disadvantage could be ambiguous.
+Against the previous background, let us introduce a few descriptive statistics that help qualify the positive and negative variations around the albeit positive average effect.

+When we look at Figure \ref{fig: RCA}, we record a positive correlation between the treatment effects expressed as percentage points, $TET_{pdt}^*$, and a measure of revealed comparative advantage (RCA) computed in the year before treatment, considering the universe of French customs data.\footnote{The standard measure of revealed comparative advantage (RCA) that we compute is in the form: $RCA_{pt}=\frac{\frac{X_{CA,pt}}{X_{CA, t}}}{\frac{X_{W,pt}}{X_{W,t}}}$, where $X_{CA,pt}$ is the export flow of the single $p$ HS 6-digit product from France to Canada at time $t$, $X_{CA,t}$ is the total export to Canada at time $t$, $X_{W,pt}$ is the export of the same $p$ product from France to the world at time $t$, and finally $X_{W,t}$ is the total export from France at time $t$.} Eventually, in Figure \ref{fig: RCA}, we visualize the statistical association with a 95\% confidence interval.
+We observe that the correlation is positive and statistically significant above the threshold when RCA equals 1.

+Briefly, Figure \ref{fig: RCA} shows that, as expected, the higher the previous comparative advantage of the product in Canada, the greater the positive impact of the CETA.
+When tariffs are reduced or quotas are extended, the response in percentage points is larger for products that were already selling well in the Canadian market.
+In a nutshell, a good portion of product-level heterogeneity in the effects of CETA is finally explained by initial comparative advantage positions.\footnote{The association is not statistically significant when the RCA is less than 1.
+In cases of products that were at a comparative disadvantage, when a product was not selling well in Canada, the impact is indeterminate.}